david-rojo/pvp-manager/README.md

 ## H2 database

 For **primary key** of the **PRICES** table has been chosen three fields: BRAND_ID, PRODUCT_ID and PRICE_LIST.
-This decision has been done thinking that cannot be a row in the table that has the same values for this fields.
+This decision has been done thinking that cannot be a row in the table that has the same values for these fields.

 Data types for each field: